Statement attributable to Ted Chaiban, UNICEF Regional Director for the Middle East and North Africa

 “These attacks come at a time when increased violence in the north of Syria has forced more than half a million children to flee.
 Nearly 280,000 children have had their education interrupted as a result.
 At least 180 schools in the area are non-operational, because they were damaged, destroyed or are sheltering displaced families.

-“We strongly condemn the killing and maiming of children.
+“We strongly condemn the killing and maiming of children and teachers.
 Schools and other education facilities are a sanctuary for children.
 Attacking them is a grave violation of children’s rights.

 “All parties to the conflict in Syria must protect children and stop attacks on civilian facilities that provide for them, including schools.”